zerox80/SummonerAPI/README.md

 ## 📬 Feedback & Contact

 Found a bug or want to suggest a feature?
 Open an issue or a pull request — or just drop a star if you find the project useful! 🌟

+## 🙌 Contributors

+Huge thanks to everyone who supports this project!
+Special appreciation to:

+- **Ana** (*aka Anci*) – contributed to coding and testing, and helped improve the project overall